-We are committed to sustainable operations, which means operating in ways, at a minimum, meeting fundamental responsibilities in the areas of environment, safety, labor, human rights and anti-corruption.
+We are committed to sustainable operations, which means operating in ways, at a minimum, meeting fundamental responsibilities in the areas of environment, safety, labour, human rights and anti-corruption.
 We are aware that our operations, as all offshore shipping, have an environmental impact but are working consistently every day to reduce our negative environmental footprint as much as possible.
 All vessels in the offshore fleet have Clean Design Class notation, vessel-specific Shipboard Energy Efficiency Plans, and the Platform Supply Vessels (PSV) are dual-fuelled with hybrid engine and battery propulsion.
-To further reduce the fuel consumption, and negative impact while in harbour, shore power connections are installed on all vessels in the fleet.
+To further reduce the fuel consumption, and negative impact while in harbour, we have installed shore power connections on our vessels.
+We will aim to install on the two new AHTS- vessels when it is appropriate.